belfastruby/belfastruby.com/_posts/2014-02-26-tdd-and-jekyll.markdown

 sponsors: [{name: "Rumble Labs", image: "/assets/images/rumblelabs-logo.png", link: "http://rumblelabs.com"}, {name: "Shopkeep", image: "/assets/images/shopkeeppos-logo.png", link: "http://shopkeep.com"}]

 intro: "This month we're holding two talks catered to both the experienced Ruby developers and the newcomers.
-One talk focuses on using Test Driven Development methods in your development workflow, while one illustrates how to get started with Jekyll and GitHub Pages."
+One talk focuses on using Test Driven Development methods in your development workflow, while the other illustrates how to get started with Jekyll and GitHub Pages."

 ---